Guy Marks: Career

 Throughout the 1960s and 1970s Marks made frequent appearances on The Dean Martin Show, The Mike Douglas Show, The Joey Bishop Show; on The Merv Griffin Show alone he appeared a total of 15 times over nine years.
-During this time he also continued to work in night clubs all over the country and in Las Vegas, performing alongside Eddie Fisher, Ann-Margret, Sammy Davis, Jr. and Petula Clark.
+During this time he also continued to work in night clubs all over the country and in Las Vegas, performing alongside Eddie Fisher, Ann-Margret, Sammy Davis Jr. and Petula Clark.
 In a 1974 episode of The Odd Couple, he portrayed a late-night horror movie host named Igor, who sounded a lot like Boris Karloff.
 His only big-screen appearance was in the 1975 film Train Ride to Hollywood, where he was called upon again to imitate Humphrey Bogart.
 Also in 1975 Marks performed his famous "How The West Was REALLY Won?" routine on The Dean Martin Celebrity Roast to Michael Landon.
 It was by far the hit of the show, and had host Martin and fellow roaster Don Rickles howling with laughter.
 In 1977, he starred alongside Billy Barty in a sitcom pilot called "Great Day".
 It told the story of a group of homeless who contemplate taking jobs to help save their soon-to-be-foreclosed mission.
 On an episode of Police Woman called "Blind Terror" that aired in 1978, Marks appeared along with Sandra Dee and the show's star, Angie Dickinson.
 In 1980 he lent his voice along with Rip Taylor to an animated short called Don't Miss the Boat.
 In 1981 he was working with Lucille Ball again, in the only project she ever directed, the unsold pilot for a sitcom called "Bungle Abbey".
 Marks' final role on TV was a featured one in the 1986–87 sitcom You Again? as Harry, a poker-playing friend to the show's star Jack Klugman.

 Music career

 Marks attracted international attention with the surprise novelty hit song "Loving You Has Made Me Bananas", which parodied the medleys and other popular music conventions of the big band era.
 The single first charted in April 1968.
 It was based on an old night-club routine of Marks, featuring an affected band singer of the radio era broadcasting from a remote Pennsylvania town.
 The song hit #17 on the Hot Adult Contemporary chart on April 20–27, 1968, and #51 on the Hot 100 on April 27 - May 11, 1968.
+In Canada, it reached #53 on the RPM charts.
 A re-release did similarly well in 1978, reaching #25 in the UK Singles Chart.
 The UK chart showing led to an appearance by Marks on Top of the Pops in May 1978.
 Two out of the three backing singers accidentally sang "Your father had the shopfitter blues", while the other one correctly sang "Your father had the shipfitter blues."